aaronelledge/Ista320/README.md

 # Ista320

-#Attached are my homework assignments as well as my midterm for Ista 320 Data Visualization using R. Unfortunately, since they are zipped files in order to view
+#Attached are my homework assignments as well as my midterm for Ista 320 Data Visualization using R. Which emphasizes on the usage of R for various data visualizations using different graphs and manipulating.
-them they must be downloaded.